jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/glossary.rst

     endpoint to use with the service.

 SDK
-    The term "SDK" can refer to the AWS SDK for PHP library as a whole, but also refers to the ``Aws\Sdk`` class `(docs)
+    The term "SDK" can refer to the |sdk-php| library as a whole, but also refers to the ``Aws\Sdk`` class `(docs)
     <http://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.Sdk.html>`_, which
     acts as a factory for the client objects for each **service**.
 The ``Sdk``